 Research education and courses at the Division of Neurogeriatrics

 Approximately 20 PhD students are currently registered at the Division of Neurogeriatrics and we provide several doctoral courses.
 We are also coordinating the Clinical Research School in Molecular Medicine.
-Furthermore, our researchers are deeply involved in the Board of Doctoral Education, the Doctoral supervisor training and the Introduction course for doctoral education.
+Furthermore, our researchers are deeply involved in the Board of Doctoral Education and the master and doctoral Program in Neuroscience.

 Doctoral courses given at the division: